lakras/bio-helper-scripts/README.md

    _Usage: `perl download_files.pl [file with list of files to download] [optional output directory]`_

+- [`download_files_listed_in_table_column.pl`](/misc/download_files_listed_in_table_column.pl): Downloads files from addresses listed in specified table column in input table.
+Downloads files from online or from google storage bucket to new directory.
+If no output directory provided, output directory set to input file path sans extension followed by column name.

+   _Usage: `perl download_files_listed_in_table_column.pl [table with list of files to download in one of the columns] [title of column containing filepaths to download] [optional output directory]`_

 - [`combine_files_and_delete_duplicate_lines.pl`](/misc/combine_files_and_delete_duplicate_lines.pl): Combines input files.
 Prints each line only once (no duplicate lines).
 Prints lines in order in which they first appear in all the input files.

    _Usage: `perl combine_files_and_delete_duplicate_lines.pl [input file] [another input file] [another input file] [etc.] > [output table path]`_